How to Find Meaning in Your Life

 You know the question.
 It’s the ultimate question.
-The question that you and I and everyone has lain awake at night thinking about.
+The question that you and I and everyone have lain awake at night thinking about.
 The question that brings equal parts wonder and terror to our feeble minds.
 Why are we here?
 What is the point of it all?
 What is the meaning of life?

 Well, fortunately, I figured it out while I was at the gym this morning.
 I’m pretty sure it’s a ham sandwich.
 And no, I’m not saying that just because I’m hungry.
 There’s an explanation here.
 I’m going to explain it, clickbait titles and all, in, oh, the next eight minutes or so.